These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning constitutional and systemic symptoms

-Why: Weight loss, anemia, fever, and multi-system involvement are what elevate ratings from 40% to 60% or 100%.
+Weight loss, anemia, fever, and multi-system involvement are what elevate ratings from 40% to 60% or 100%.
 Many veterans fail to mention these symptoms because they do not associate them with their arthritis.

-Do this instead: Report all systemic symptoms - unexplained weight loss, persistent fatigue, low-grade fever, eye irritation, skin changes, or organ-system symptoms.
+Instead: Report all systemic symptoms - unexplained weight loss, persistent fatigue, low-grade fever, eye irritation, skin changes, or organ-system symptoms.
 Ask your doctor if any current conditions could be manifestations of your arthritis.

 Impact: 60% and 100% - systemic manifestations are required criteria at these levels